 1. Preheat oven to 425°F.

-2. Melt butter in a 4-quart saucepan over medium-high heat.
-Add garlic, shallot, and onion; cook until golden, about 5-7 minutes.
+2. Melt the butter in a 4-quart saucepan over medium-high heat.
+Add the garlic, shallot, and onion and cook until golden, 5 to 7 minutes.

-3. Add brandy and cook until reduced by half, 1-2 minutes.
+3. Add the brandy and cook until reduced by half, 1 to 2 minutes.

-4. Whisk in flour and cook for two minutes.
-Add cream and bring to a boil; cook, stirring occasionally, until sauce is slightly thickened, 3-4 minutes.
+4. Whisk in the flour and cook for 2 minutes.
+Add the cream and bring to a boil.
+Cook, stirring occasionally, until sauce is slightly thickened, 3 to 4 minutes.

-5. Stir in lobster, cayenne, salt, and pepper.
+5. Stir in the lobster, cayenne, salt, and pepper.

-6. Divide lobster mixture between four 8-ounce ramekins set on a rimmed baking sheet.
-On a lightly floured surface, roll pastry into a 14-inch square and cut out four 4½-inch circles.
+6. Divide lobster mixture among 4 8-ounce ramekins set on a rimmed baking sheet.
+On a lightly floured surface, roll the pastry into a 14-inch square and cut out 4 4½-inch circles.

-7. Brush edges of cocottes with egg, place one pastry circle over each, and press to seal.
-Brush the pastry all over with egg and bake until the top is golden and the filling is bubbly, 20-25 minutes.
+7. Brush the edges of the ramekins with egg, place 1 pastry circle over each, and press to seal.
+Brush the pastry all over with the egg and bake until the top is golden and the filling is bubbly, 20 to 25 minutes.

-Originally featured in Dungeness Crab Rolls & Lobster Pot Pies
+Originally featured in Dungeness Crab Rolls and Lobster Potpies